Counterfeit Inventory: Vulnerability and Risk in Defence

 Why are defence departments particularly vulnerable to counterfeiting?
 Jeremy Smith explains why counterfeiting handbags and watches can easily seep into, and break down, defence processes.

-Many - perhaps most - readers of this article will be aware of the trade in counterfeit goods, quite probably having encountered them in the form of the copy of the luxury wristwatch, designer handbag, perfume, or other fashionable accessory, usually available at a fraction of the price of the genuine item, at a range of tourist destinations.
+Many - perhaps most - readers of this article will be aware of the trade in counterfeit goods, quite probably having encountered them in the form of the copy of the luxury wristwatch, designer handbag, perfume, or other fashionable accessories, usually available at a fraction of the price of the genuine item, at a range of tourist destinations.
 Many authors have written on the negative impacts of the trade in such counterfeits.
 These are many and varied, but include the exploitation of the workers who manufacture them, the health and safety implications of products of uncertain quality, the violation of intellectual property rights, and wider costs to the rights holders, not the least being loss in sales and the costs they incur trying to protect their investment in product development and marketing.

 Defence departments are particularly vulnerable to counterfeiting associated with the supply of electronic components, where there is a deliberate intent to deceive.
 Why is this?
 In maintaining the availability of fleets of complex systems, many of which remain in service for several decades, defence logisticians rely on electronic technology which becomes obsolete every 18 months to 2 years.
 The challenge of managing this disparity of lifecycles is exacerbated by other factors.

-Before the existence of the vast array of digital devices with which we are now so familiar, defence used to account for a sizeable percentage of the semiconductor market.
-By the end of the 2000s it had become a minor player, accounting for less than 1 per cent of demand.
-This shift resulted in defence departments losing leverage over their suppliers, a reality made more acute by US administrations in the 1990s, which forced a re-appraisal of the need for electronic components produced to exacting and robust military specifications, and forced the greater use of commercially available products with the short lifecycles that accompanied them.
+Before the existence of the vast array of digital devices with which we are now so familiar, the defence used to account for a sizeable percentage of the semiconductor market.
+By the end of the 2000s, it had become a minor player, accounting for less than 1 per cent of demand.
+This shift resulted in defence departments losing leverage over their suppliers, a reality made acuter by US administrations in the 1990s, which forced a re-appraisal of the need for electronic components produced to exacting and robust military specifications, and forced the greater use of commercially available products with the short lifecycles that accompanied them.